123Stan-The-Man123/GTK-Calculator/README.md

 * Make
 * gcc

+# Installation
+In the cloned directory, run ./install-script.sh and follow the instructions.

 # Desktop File
 I have also added a desktop file in src.
-You can paste it into ~/.local/share/applications/ and change the path in the file to the path of the executable if you want to select the app from your app selector.
+The install script will automatically place it in ~/.local/share/applications/ so that your application selector can see it.